 Import File Conventions

-All files must be in CSV (comma-separated value) format.
-The text delimiter used to escape fields is the double quote character (") and is required for each column and row of the file including the header.
+All files must be delimited.
+Supported delimiters include the pipe character (“|”), comma, tab, Provide the file

 Enrich uses a relational file structure that mimics tables in a relational database so there is one file required per data table and there is very little, if any, data redundancy among files.
 Records in one file may refer to records in another file via ID-typed columns.
 The list of files is included later in this document.